Information is power - Puma Energy Foundation

 Libraries Without Borders (LWB) is a remarkable organisation that has developed the ‘Ideas Box’: a mobile multimedia centre for vulnerable populations.
 It uses satellite technology to connect remote communities – in particular refugees – to the Internet, and the wider world.
 Ideas Boxes also contain tablets, computers, e-readers, hard copy books, films, games, and servers loaded with educational content.
 They can be installed anywhere and under rough conditions.
-So far, they have been delivered to children and adults in refugee camps and more recently to urban neighbourhoods.

 The Ideas Box rollout in Australia is being led by State Library of Queensland in partnership with Libraries Without Borders, Mapoon Aboriginal Shire Council, Kowanyama Aboriginal Shire Council and State Library of Western Australia, and with the support of the Puma Energy Foundation, Tim Fairfax Family Foundation and Queensland Library Foundation.

 WHERE THEY WORK

 KEY ACHIEVEMENTS OF LIBRARIES WITHOUT BORDERS IN AUSTRALIA